The State of Scotland’s Soil. Natural Scotland

 Scotland’s soils are significant for carbon storage, holding around 3,000 million tonnes of carbon, primarily in peatlands.

 The report identifies key pressures affecting soil health, including climate change, land use changes, and soil management practices.
-The report suggests that the principal threats to soil functions are loss of soil organic matter, changes in soil biodiversity, and erosion and landslides.
+It suggests that the principal threats to soil functions are loss of soil organic matter, changes in soil biodiversity, erosion and landslides.
 Soil sealing was also ranked as an important threat.
 This reflects the importance of soil organic matter, and the associated role soil biodiversity plays, in storing carbon as well as underpinning the majority of soil functions and wider ecosystem services.

 The importance of maintaining soil organic matter is emphasised due to its role in storing carbon, supporting biodiversity, and regulating water and nutrient cycles.